- In this lesson you will learn the following concepts

 - The element name.
 This name corresponds to the logical element name.
 This name will be used to handle the element by programming.

 - The element location.
 This location corresponds to the directory in which the element is saved.

-- Specify the title of "My first window" element (in this case, the element corresponds to the WINDEV window).
-The element name ("WIN_My_first_window") is automatically proposed.
+- Enter "My first window" in the title of the element (in this case, the element corresponds to the WINDEV window).
+The element name ("WIN_My_first_window") is filled automatically.